List of Ang Probinsyano characters: Renato "Buwitre" Hipolito

 Cardo, Romulo and Oscar's main archnemesis, and the final antagonist of the series.
 Renato is a power-hungry and tyrannical warlord.
 He was Romulo Dumaguit's former best friend and a Pulang Araw sleeper-agent who rose to the rank of Secretary of National Defense.
 In his term as Secretary, he orchestrated acts of terrorism through Maj.
 Catindig and Alakdan in order to boost his popularity, and transition to a seat in the Senate hoping to be elevated to the Presidency.
 It is revealed in the series finale that his partner and former nemesis Lucio was the one who created the bombs for Alakdan to use on the people, as means to stoke fear and to boost Renato's popularity, and in the process killed Cardo's son.
 When Pulang Araw learned of his treachery, Romulo tried to kill him, but Cardo prevented him from doing so.

 In the senatorial elections, his nemesis was incumbent senator Mateo De Silva.
 He lost the election, but was appointed Secretary during Cabrera's presidency, and became involved in talks with illegal miners and loggers.
 During the shootout between him and Cabrera's group and Vendetta, wherein Cabrera died, he is shot by Diana but later recovers with the help of Lily who would later on become her new sinister and wicked ally.
 He becomes widely regarded as the most wanted criminal in the Philippines.
 Later, Renato joins forces with Jacob Serrano to further boost their business and take down their enemies.
-During the second half of Season 8, Renato becomes a free man and runs for the presidency against Lily.After Lily was killed at the raid in Tierra del Diablo her crimes didn't also end here but Renato has continued her horrific brutalities along with his new allies Lucio and Eduardo.In the series finale, he is successfully killed by Oscar after attempting to kill Cardo, avenging the deaths of Task Force Agila and restoring peace to the country.
+During the second half of Season 8, Renato becomes a free man and runs for the presidency against Lily.
+After Lily was killed at the raid in Tierra del Diablo her crimes didn't also end here but Renato has continued her horrific brutalities along with his new allies Lucio and Eduardo.
+In the series finale, he is successfully killed by Oscar after attempting to kill Cardo, avenging the deaths of Task Force Agila and restoring peace to the country.
+He is last shown spouting his delusions as he dies from his wounds sustained by Oscar.